 To be more specific, they are products, goods, or services from companies like Starbucks (SBUX) or Verizon (VZ) or Kellogg (K).
 These and companies like them are considered large-cap stocks (also referred to as “big-cap stocks”).
 They are publicly traded companies that possess market capitalizations ranging from $10 billion to $200 billion.

 Before we get into the specifics, what exactly is market cap?
 Market cap, or market capitalization, measures the total value of a company’s shares.
-This helps give insight to the size of the company.
+This helps give insight into the size of the company.
 You can determine the market cap of a company by multiplying the number of outstanding shares by the cost of one share.

-For example, if a company was selling 30 million shares at the cost of $1000 per share, what is the market capitalization?
+For example, if a company was selling 30 million shares at the cost of $1,000 per share, what is the market capitalization?
 The market cap of that company would be $30 billion.

 [text_ad]